catgaming/ldb_bypass/README.md

 	- mouse callbacks ( unblocks double click, right click, middle, etc ) :white_check_mark:
 	- shell callback

-- im expecting more to come as i continue to reverse dynamically/dig deeper. the above is only going to bypass key presses so far..
+*NOTE*: this is a work in progress, and will be updated as i continue to reverse the game. i will be adding more bypasses as i find them.
+		as of NOW, i have only tested outside of quizzes. i am 90% sure that there is an integrity check somewhere. after i add some more patches, i'll look for it